 Android Hardware in particular has a large variation in behavior.
 Even the same model can vary from region to region in areas such as AGC and Echo Cancellation behavior.

 Headsets can improve audio quality by minimizing echo challenges.
 We recommend use of a headset on CallTrackingMetrics Client calls in order to provide acoustic isolation between speaker and microphone, and therefore minimize echo.
-However, headsets selection should be made carefully.
+Also, keep microphone 2 finger-widths from the corner of your mouth for optimal audio input.
+(Refer to the manufacturer manual for their best practices) Headsets selection should be made carefully.

 Bluetooth headsets can present unique challenges, as each headset operates slightly differently.
 If your headset came with a USB bluetooth adapter, we recommend you pair it with that rather than your device’s native bluetooth support in order to avoid bluetooth interoperability issues.

 Note that bluetooth support on mobile devices can vary significantly and devices very often do not provide the programmatic ability for bluetooth answer/hangup buttons to be passed to non-native applications.